-- Marketing by: - www.1stAssociated.co.uk

-Parapet walls formed in brick

-Unfortunately, in our experience, brick parapet walls can allow dampness through.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited Parapet walls formed in brick Unfortunately, in our experience, brick parapet walls can allow dampness through.
 ACTION REQUIRED: Ultimately the only way to stop dampness is to cap the parapet wall or you could put a coping stone on them after removing the top course of brickwork.
-ANTICIPATED COST: All of these are quite costly and for a capping or new coping stone we would expect costs in the region of £5,000 - £10,000 plus access scaffolding or access via the roof window that we discuss below; please obtain quotations before you legally commit to purchase the property.
+ANTICIPATED COST: All of these are quite costly and for a capping or new coping stone we would expect costs in the region of $\pounds 5,000 - \pounds 10,000$ plus access scaffolding or access via the roof window that we discuss below; please obtain quotations before you legally commit to purchase the property.